 Authoritarian regimes want maximum control over their population, especially in China.
 That now includes what karaoke songs in China are allowed at a karaoke venue.

-Karaoke is a massive pastime in China and the country’s so-called ministry of culture is preparing to limit what people can sing during a night out with friends at a karaoke venue, reported a Radio Free Asia (RFA) article.
+Singing karaoke songs in China is a massive pastime and the country’s so-called ministry of culture is preparing to limit what people can sing during a night out with friends at a karaoke venue, reported a Radio Free Asia (RFA) article.

 The new rules from the ministry put the onus on the venues to seek and delete songs banned by the ruling Chinese Communist Party (CCP), said a draft of the guidelines seen by RFA on the ministry’s website.